 That is: you’ll be making it easier for people to give you money.

-It’s not hard: they have the money, they want you to have the money, so make it easy on them to give it to you.
+It’s not hard: they have the money, they want you to have the money, so make it easy for them to give it to you.

 You will also share a small percentage of the payment with the app or company you choose to work through, so keep that in mind as you price things out.